Coverdale–Page: Release and promotion

 Before settling on Coverdale–Page, working titles for the record included Legends and North and South.
 The album was released on 15 March 1993 in Europe by EMI, 16 March in North America by Geffen and 18 March in Japan by Sony.
 Coverdale–Page debuted at number four on the UK Albums Chart, and by April 1993, it had been certified silver by the BPI for sales of over 60,000 copies in the UK.
 In the US, the album reached number five on the Billboard 200, and was certified gold by the RIAA in June for sales of 500,000 units in the country, before eventually being certified platinum in 1995.
 Coverdale–Page also cracked the top 10 in Finland, Canada, Japan and Sweden.
 It was certified gold in Japan and platinum in Canada.
 Overall, the album charted in 12 countries.

 Five singles were released, all of which charted.
 The highest-charting singles were "Pride and Joy" and "Shake My Tree", which reached numbers one and three, respectively, on the US Mainstream Rock Tracks Chart.
 Music videos were produced for "Pride and Joy" and "Take Me for a Little While", both directed by Andy Morahan.
-While "Pride and Joy" reportedly did well on MTV (also being featured on an episode of Beavis and Butt-Head), "Take Me for a Little While" received minimal airplay according to Coverdale, as the video was deemed too gothic by the channel.
+While "Pride and Joy" reportedly did well on MTV (also being featured on an episode of Beavis and Butt-Head), "Take Me for a Little While" received minimal airplay according to Coverdale, as the video was apparently deemed too gothic by the channel.